HARVEY.md

 Harvey automatically executes certain structured outputs from your replies:

-Tagged code blocks are auto-applied — if you include a fenced code block whose opening fence names a target file, Harvey writes that file to disk immediately after your reply.
+Tagged code blocks trigger a write proposal — if you include a fenced code block whose opening fence names a target file, Harvey proposes writing that file and asks the user to confirm (Y/n) before touching the filesystem.
 Parent directories are created as needed.

 #!/bin/bash